RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

         }

         /// <summary>
-        /// Reset the user interface control to its default value, which is
+        /// Reset the user interface control to its default value: checked,
-        /// checked, i.e. the verification functionality should be enabled
-        /// by default.
+        /// which enables verification functionality by default.
         /// </summary>
-        #region "UpdateControl"
         public void UpdateControl()
         {
             cb_CheckWordArt.Checked = _settings.CheckWordArt;
             txt_MaxWordCount.Text = _settings.MaxWordCount.ToString();
         }
-        #endregion

         /// <summary>
-        /// Save the settings based on the value of the check box.
-        /// The setting is saved through the VerifierSettings class, which
+        /// Save the settings based on the check box value.
+The setting is saved through
-        /// handles the plug-in settings bundle.
+        /// the VerifierSettings class, which handles the plug-in settings bundle.
         /// </summary>
         /// <param name="sender"></param>
         /// <param name="e"></param>
-        #region "SaveSettingEnabled"
         private void cb_CheckWordArt_CheckedChanged(object sender, EventArgs e)
         {
             _settings.CheckWordArt = cb_CheckWordArt.Checked;
         }
-        #endregion

         /// <summary>
-        /// Save the settings based on the value of the maximum word count text field.
+        /// Save the settings based on the maximum word count text field value.
+Note that the
-        /// Note that the word count is a string value, which needs to be converted to an integer.
+        /// word count is a string value that must be converted to an integer.
+The setting is
-        /// The setting is saved through the VerifierSettings class, which
-        /// handles the plug-in settings bundle.
+        /// saved through the VerifierSettings class, which handles the plug-in settings bundle.
         /// </summary>
         /// <param name="sender"></param>
         /// <param name="e"></param>
-        #region "SaveSettingMaxCount"
         private void txt_MaxWordCount_TextChanged(object sender, EventArgs e)
         {
             int tempvalue = 0;